ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

-As well as helping users to handle *backward-incompatible changes*, the policy and surrounding tools must help developers avoid making *backwards-incompatible changes*.
+As well as helping users to handle *backward-incompatible changes*, the policy and surrounding tools must help developers avoid making *backward-incompatible changes*.
 Not many ideas are developed on this yet, but components should include:

--  Testing; *backwards-incompatible changes* should be discovered as early in the development process as possible.
+-  Testing; *backward-incompatible changes* should be discovered as early in the development process as possible.
 This motivates continued investment in automated testing.
 -  Guidance on how to minimise the likelihood of introducing